lukeberetta/arbie/readme.md

-# Arbie
+# Arbie :robot:
-Arbitrage volatility bot.
+Arbitrage volatility bot By Luke Beretta.

 ---

-#### By Luke Beretta.
-This repository and any related files are confidential.
-Arbie is private property of Davnic ©
+#### Copyright © Davnic - All Rights Reserved.
+Unauthorized copying of this repository or any files and/or code within, via any medium is strictly prohibited.